-What is Data Management Platform and how does it function?
+What is the Data Management Platform and how does it function?

 It is a type of centralized tech platform whose process starts with collecting data and segmenting it into categories.

-These segments comprise of demographic data, age, gender, past browsing behaviour, location, device and more.
+These segments comprise demographic data, age, gender, past browsing behavior, location, device, and more.

 Further, insights and audience profile reports are generated to arrive at a conclusion and achieve specific objectives of a marketing campaign.

 The information DMP uses is gathered from the users’ online and offline data.